nixworks/public/news/2010/10/23/README.md

 ##### Iraq War Logs
 ### [Iraq War Logs: Julian Assange of Wikileaks tells a London news conference that the 400,000 classified U.S. military documents released to the general public yesterday reveal that the Iraq War is "a bloodbath on every corner". ](/news/2010/10/23/iraq-war-logs-julian-assange-of-wikileaks-tells-a-london-news-conference-that-the-400-000-classified-u-s-military-documents-released-to-th.md)
-_Context: Iraq War Logs, Iraq War, London, Wikileaks, Julian Assange_
+_Context: Julian Assange, Wikileaks, Iraq War Logs, Iraq War, London_

 ##### Conakry
 ### [There are clashes on the streets of Conakry after the second round of voting in the Guinean presidential election, due on 24 October, is deferred for the third time. ](/news/2010/10/23/there-are-clashes-on-the-streets-of-conakry-after-the-second-round-of-voting-in-the-guinean-presidential-election-due-on-24-october-is-def.md)